pgpkg/pgpkg/docs/pages/tutorial.md

     $ ./example
     And the world is: Postgresql Community

-Note that you don't need to run `pgpkg` when you've embedded your package into your Go program.
+> Note that you don't need to run `pgpkg` when you've embedded your package into your Go
+> program.
+The Go program migrates the database for you, when you call p.Open().

+`pgpkg.ParseArgs` adds support for a standard set of migration options to your Go program.
+These include:

+    -pgpkg-summary
+    -pgpkg-verbose
+    -pgpkg-dry-run

+For example, we can run this:

+    $ ./example -pgpkg-summary
+    github.com/bookwork/pgpkg: installed 0 function(s), 0 view(s) and 0 trigger(s).
+0 migration(s) needed.
+0 test(s) run
+    github.com/example/hello-pgpkg: installed 2 function(s), 0 view(s) and 0 trigger(s).
+0 migration(s) needed.
+1 test(s) run
+    And the world is: Postgresql Community

-Also note that your SQL and Go code is now in the same directory:
+Finally, note how your SQL and Go code can live in the same directory:

     .
     ├── example